 Maintaining Status on OPT

-Students on pre-completion OPT must continue to follow all the rules for F-1 students still in their program (e.g. full-time enrollment).
+Students on Pre-completion OPT must continue to maintain F-1 status as usual (e.g., full-time enrollment).

-For post-completion OPT applicants, students are expected to work full-time during the dates printed on their EAD card, although they are allowed up to 90 days of unemployment during this time period.
+For Post-completion OPT applicants, students are expected to work full-time (more than 20 hours per week) during the dates printed on the EAD card, although unemployment is allowed for up to 90 days during this period.
 All changes to a student’s personal information (name, address, contact information) or a student’s employment status (job start, job end, change in hours, etc) must be reported within 10 days via iGlobal.
-Once you log into iGlobal from the menu on the left choose F1 employment and choose the appropriate option of Post-Completion or STEM Extension.
 For more information on maintaining status, please visit the Maintaining Status on OPT page.

 How to Apply

-2. Log into iGlobal, select “F-1 Employment” on the left navigation, and complete the OPT Request form.
+- Log in to iGlobal, select “F-1 Employment” on the left navigation, and complete the OPT Request form.

-• You can see the list of required documents in the OPT Request e-form.
+- Review the list of required documents in the OPT Request e-form and in the OPT workshop slides.

-5. Submit your complete OPT e-file application to USCIS online (or file by mail).
+- Submit your complete I-765 OPT e-file application to USCIS online

-• You must upload the OPT I-20 prior to submitting the I-765 online OPT application
+- You must upload the OPT I-20 before submitting the I-765 online OPT application.

-Students who have received a U.S. Bachelor’s, Master’s, or Doctoral degree in certain STEM (science, technology, engineering, mathematics) fields are eligible to apply for a 24-month extension of their post-completion OPT.
-See our web page about the OPT STEM Extension for more information.
+Students who have received a U.S. Bachelor’s, Master’s, or Doctoral degree in certain STEM (science, technology, engineering, mathematics) fields are eligible to apply for a 24-month extension of work authorization, which follows Post-completion OPT.
+See our web page about the STEM OPT Extension for more information.